A Prudent Framework for Understanding Risk-Awareness in Demand Response: Distribution-insensitive demand models

 \section{Distribution-insensitive demand models}

 In this section, we show the conditions for a demand model described in (\ref{eq1}) to be distribution-insensitive: the demand only responds to changes in future price expectations but is insensitive to changes in the price distribution if the expectations remain the same.
-The following theorem formally introduces this characteristic. \begin{theorem}\emph{Distribution-insensitive demand models.} Consider the price $\lambda_{t}$ come from distribution $\Lambda_{t}, \Gamma_{t}$, $\{\Lambda_{t},\Gamma_{t}\} \in \mathcal{L}_{t}$ at stage $t$ with a fixed expectation $\mathbb{E}_{\Lambda_{t}}[\lambda_{t}] = \mathbb{E}_{\Gamma_{t}}[\lambda_{t}]$.
-Then a demand model described in (\ref{eq1}) with quadratic state cost function $C_t$ and action cost functions $G_t$ following Definitions \ref{def1} and \ref{def2} satisfies the \emph{distribution-insensitive} conditions that consumption at stage $t$ will not be affected by the distributions at stage $t+1$, i.e.,
+The following theorem formally introduces this characteristic. \begin{theorem}\emph{Distribution-insensitive demand models.} Consider the price $\lambda_{t}$ come from distribution $\Lambda_{t}, \Gamma_{t}$, $\{\Lambda_{t},\Gamma_{t}\} \in \mathcal{L}_{t}$ at stage $t$, \todo{where $\mathcal{L}_t$ denotes the set of distribution} with a fixed expectation $\mathbb{E}_{\Lambda_{t}}[\lambda_{t}] = \mathbb{E}_{\Gamma_{t}}[\lambda_{t}]$.
+Then a demand model described in (\ref{eq1}) with quadratic state cost function $C_t$ and action cost functions $G_t$ following Definitions \ref{def1} and \ref{def2} satisfies the \emph{distribution-insensitive} conditions \todo{that consumption at stage $t$ is independent of all future distributions with fixed expectations at stage $\tau,\tau\in [t+1,T]$, i.e.,}

 \end{theorem}